-Despite the creation of countless other professional organizations, automotive Internet sales and marketing do not have a recognized governing body, and that is a huge problem.
+Despite the creation of countless other professional organizations, automotive Internet sales and marketing do not have a recognized governing body, which is a huge problem.

 Let’s get one thing straight: we’re all for competition.
-There are 18,000 dealers in this country, 17,000 of which, don’t know what they are doing online.
-There is plenty of business to go around for all consultants.
+There are 18,000 dealers in this country, 17,000 of which don’t know what they are doing online.
+There is plenty of business to go around for all dealership-related consultants.
 The cause for concern is the incorrect message that is irresponsibly dispersed.
-Too many consultants spreading the wrong information will only take us backwards as an industry.
+Too many car dealer consultants spreading the wrong information will only take us backward as an industry.
 The last thing we like doing is cleaning up others’ messes.
-We really hate it.
+We hate it.

-With the lack of a governing body, there should be an experience level one needs to have achieved in retail before one goes on to teach dealer personnel the best practices of retail.
-Otherwise, dealerships simply hear the same regurgitation of someone else’s beliefs.
+With the lack of a governing body, there should be an experience level one needs to have achieved in retail before one goes on to teach dealer personnel the best retail practices.
+Otherwise, dealerships hear the same regurgitation of someone else’s beliefs.

 A quick story from Joe:

-Thankfully, my successes were well documented while I was climbing the corporate Internet ladder at my last dealership, but at one point, I still thought I should seek out additional training for my BDC team.
+Thankfully, my successes were well documented while climbing the corporate Internet ladder at my last dealership.
+However, at one point, I still thought I should seek additional training for my BDC team.

 I approached the owner of my dealership and stated that I wanted to bring in an outside party to assist in phone training.
 He immediately asked me why.
-He said, “we are ranked as one of the top BDC’s in the nation, what could someone else teach them that you haven’t?
+He said, “We are ranked as one of the top BDCs in the nation; what could someone else teach them that you haven’t?
 What if they throw a wrench in what we have going?”
 These were all valid questions, but I still wasn’t so cocky that I thought I knew everything.
-An outside perspective might be helpful, regardless of how well my team was currently doing.
+An outside perspective might be helpful, regardless of how well my team was doing.

 So I did my homework.
 I looked to see who had written some material out there.
 I checked out some relevant searches on Google, reviewed their websites, and then made a call to one person.
 I was pleasantly surprised that I was phoned back within 10 minutes.
 However, that was the only thing this person did right.

 I could hear them walking and talking through a busy city, bragging about themselves and how great they were.
 Throwing out ridiculous numbers of growth rates and how their training was the best.
-We shared a few minutes of philosophies and I very kindly told them I would call back.
-When I got off the phone, I said to myself…well this guy is totally full of sh&$.
-Unfortunately for him, one of the things that has made me successful is that I am fairly straightforward, but have been blessed with the uncanny ability to tell when people are being less than genuine.
+We shared a few minutes of philosophies, and I kindly told them I would call back.
+When I got off the phone, I told myself…well this guy is full of sh&$.
+Unfortunately for him, one of the things that have made me successful is that I am fairly straightforward, but I have been blessed with the uncanny ability to tell when people are less than genuine.
 I know when I am being fed crap.
-I can smell it, and this person was selling it.
+I could smell it, and this person was selling it.

 Back to the point: